Last Updated: Oct 15, 2018

 Source: Atlantic Pacific

-Formal clothes make for chic family Christmas photos, but freezing temperatures can make this look hard to pull off outdoors.
+Formal clothes make for chic family Christmas photos and great luxury Christmas cards, but freezing temperatures can make this look hard to pull off outdoors.
 Instead, head to a local indoor studio and use fake snow to capture the magic of the season in your Sunday best—without shivering in the wind!

 Source: Anastasiia Photography